 If you want to connect to a store or hotel’s network, check with an employee to see what the correct network is called, and see if they can provide a network password for a more secure, encrypted network.
 Always use a secure, encrypted network that requires login credentials if you have the option.
 In the event that isn’t an option, and you can use your phone as a WiFi hotspot, use that instead to get a more secure connection for another device that can’t make direct use of the cellular networks connection.

 Additionally, make sure you do not choose to remember this network or join this network automatically once you have settled on a more trusted network for use during your vacation.
 If you have these settings switched on for a very generically named network, your device may connect you to a less secure one that happens to have the same name.
 Even if you have this turned off, there’s another setting that will automatically connect you to a network you have joined before, which can be a problem since your device doesn’t know the difference between your coffee shop, use a network and a malicious network.
 Turn these settings off so you don’t automatically connect, and choose to connect only to more trusted, safer WiFi networks.

 Keep your devices close, and keep them locked when not in use!

 Whether it’s your laptop, tablet, or smartphone, be sure to keep your device on you or with someone you trust.
-Never leave a device unattended in an airport, train station, restaurant, hotel lobby or anywhere else in public while travelling.
+Never leave a device unattended in an airport, train station, restaurant, hotel lobby, or anywhere else in public while traveling.
 There is a common scam that targets people who leave devices sitting next to them.
 In this scam, another traveler will approach you and ask for help and then lay a newspaper or map down over your device.
 While you’re distracted answering their question, they are picking up and pocketing your device under the cover of the newspaper or map!
 Additionally, keep your device locked using a password, pin, pattern, or fingerprint lock when you are not actively using it.